 In the case of inaction on protested assessment, your option is either:

 - file a petition for review with the CTA within 30 days after the expiration of the 180 days; or

-- Await the Commissioner’s final decision or his duly five authorized representatives on the disputed assessment and appeal such final decision to the CTA within 30 days after the receipt of a copy of such decision, are mutually exclusive, and the resort to one bars the application of the other.
+- Await the Commissioner’s final decision or his duly five authorized representatives on the disputed assessment and appeal such final decision to the CTA within 30 days after receiving a copy of such determination, are mutually exclusive, and the resort to one bars the application of the other.

 Final Decision on a Disputed Assessment (FDDA)